911 (Lady Gaga song): Inspirations and analysis

 Throughout the video, Singh visually references The Color of Pomegranates (1969), an Armenian Soviet art film directed by Armenian filmmaker Sergei Parajanov.
-The more obvious nods to the film include pomegranates scattered around Gaga's damaged bicycle, and the film's poster appearing on the street scene at the end of the video.
+The more obvious nods to the film include pomegranates scattered around Gaga's damaged bicycle, and the film's poster appearing on the street scene at the end of the video, alongside borrowed elements from the film and Armenian culture, such as a funeral frame, peacock feathers as a symbol of eternal life, and monasteries.
 Gaga's video presents the film's symbols in her own allegory of pain.
 Some of the outfits are inspired by painter Frida Kahlo's style, and the accident scene is reminiscent of the traumatic bus collision that inspired some of Kahlo's most famous work.
 Its reminiscent visuals were also inspired by Singh's 2000 film The Cell.
 Other references include Federico Fellini's 8½ (1963) and Alejandro Jodorowsky's The Holy Mountain (1973).

 Similarly to The Wizard of Oz (1939), the characters appearing in Gaga's imagination are portrayed by the same people who she saw in reality, the victims and first responders who are at the site of the accident.
 For example, the man seen earlier banging his head into a pillow, is a driver who suffered head injury, laying his head on a deflated airbag, while the man and woman chasing Gaga throughout the hallucination represent the EMS personnel who are attempting to revive her.
 The video utilizes a wide array of symbolism used to indicate real world objects, such as Gaga's bracelet representing a tourniquet, and the mirror that flashes a light into Gaga's face representing the medical penlight used by the paramedic to inspect her responses in the real world.
 The blindfold on Gaga's face at the beginning of the video symbolizes how her character is unconscious in real life.
 In the final scene of Gaga's hallucination, there are several symbols — the same symbol from the cover art of Chromatica — and scars on her forehead, representing "things that she's gotten through in her life", the singer's makeup artist Sarah Tanno explains.
 It also makes reference to her song "Replay", which contains the lyrics "the scars on my mind are on replay".